Voluntary Group Critical Illness

 Devastating Illness Happens More Often Than We Think

-- Approximately every 34 seconds, an American will have a heart attack.2
+- Approximately every 34 seconds, an American has a coronary event.1

 - On average, every 40 seconds, someone in the United States has a stroke.2